Psychosocial Energy

 ClosedRelevant Taxonomic Principle:

-High energy is the psychosocial signature of an alignment of willingness and purpose, and perhaps there is a multiplier effect: L7 x L6 = kE.
+High energy is the psychosocial signature of an alignment of willingness and purpose, and perhaps there is a multiplier effect such that: L7 x L6 = kE.

-But both these domains manifest in practice via their 7-level Primary Hierarchy Trees: PH7K specifies a serious involvement, while PH6K specifies a worthwhile project.
+But both Willingness and Purpose domains manifest in practice via their 7-level Primary Hierarchy Trees: PH7K specifies a serious involvement, while PH6K specifies a worthwhile project.
 So in practice, a serious involvement in a worthwhile project is liable to be communicated with high energy.

 ClosedMore Detail

-Are any particular levels within the Willingness and Purpose Domains are more or less significant for energy?
-Let's investigate.
+Q: Are any particular levels within the Willingness and Purpose Domains more or less significant for energy?

 In Willingness-PH7, energy would seem to be maximal if all levels are operative: the high energy person trusts, is learning constantly, is risking, is participating with others, is facing reality, believes in what he is doing, and is always trying.

 In Purpose-PH6, the situation is different.
 The fullest identification with a goal is not possible in relation to objectives (i.e. L1-tactical and L2-strategic) or the lowest level of value (L3-internal priorities) because these are liable to change at a moment's notice.
-The higher values, L4-principal objects and L5-social values (which together define the mission-G24) as well as L6-value-systems and L7-ultimate values, endure and naturally lend themselves to identification.
+The higher values, L4-principal objects and L5-social values (which together define the mission-G24) as well as L6-value-systems and L7-ultimate values, endure and naturally lend themselves to personal identification with access to willingness energies.

 Psychosocial Pressures